KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_strategies/schemes/README.md

 ## Dynamic, damped and quasistatic Generalized Newmark schemes

-The dynamic, damped and quasistatc schemes are all Generalized Newmark schemes (as seen in the class diagrams).
-For the vector variables part (displacements and/or rotations) they take different parts of the equation of motion into account.
+The dynamic, damped and quasistatic schemes are all Generalized Newmark schemes (as seen in the class diagrams).
+For the vector variables part (displacements and/or rotations) they take different parts of the equation of motion into account:
+- Quasistatic: displacements/rotations related matrices and vectors only
+- Damped: as quasistatic + velocity/angular velocity related matrices and vectors
+- Dynamics: as damped + intertia (acceleration/angular acceleration) related matrices and vectors

 Quasistatic the contribution to matrices and vectors for displacements/rotations only, damped the contribution to matrices and vectors for displacements/rotations and velocities/angular velocities and dynamic the contribution to matrices and vectors for accelerations/angular accelerations, velocities/angular velocities and displacements/rotations.
-Therefore the functionality `UpdateVariablesDerivatives`, `CalculateSystemContributions`, `CalculateRHSContribution` and `CalculateLHSContribution` are overridden and add extra terms to the system matrix and right hand side vector.
+Therefore, the functionality `UpdateVariablesDerivatives`, `CalculateSystemContributions`, `CalculateRHSContribution` and `CalculateLHSContribution` are overridden and add extra terms to the system matrix and right hand side vector for the dynamic/damped schemes.

 One more anomaly is the `Predict` function, currently found in the `NewmarkDynamicUPwScheme` class.
 This functionality should have its counterparts in the other classes derived from `GeneralizedNewmarkScheme` class.